-To answer that question, we need to explore what WordPress is, who uses it, and what the alternatives are.
-As always, nothing is exactly as it seems, but let’s start by reminding ourselves what exactly WordPress is.
+To answer that question, we need to explore WordPress, who uses it, and what the alternatives are.
+As always, nothing is as it seems, but let’s start by reminding ourselves what WordPress is.

-Wordpress started out with Matt Mullenweg and Mike Little creating a free, open-source blogging platform in 2003.
-Their goal at the time was to create a tool which people could easily use to create their own blog without needing to code.
+WordPress started with Matt Mullenweg and Mike Little's free, open-source blogging platform in 2003.
+Their goal at the time was to create a tool that people could easily use to create their blogs without needing to code.

-While at that time, WordPress was a simple platform which was relatively easy to use, it’s evolved significantly since then to become a product which allows anyone from high school students all the way to development teams at Fortune 500 companies to build anything on the web - from those simple blogs which WordPress was originally made for, to highly complex international eCommerce websites seeing tens of millions of dollars in annual revenue.
+While WordPress was a simple platform that was relatively easy to use then, it’s evolved into a product that allows anyone from high school students to development teams at Fortune 500 companies to build anything on the web- from simple blogs for which WordPress was initially made, to highly complex international eCommerce websites seeing tens of millions of dollars in annual revenue.

 What has WordPress become?

-WordPress as a product has very little features on it’s own - however, since their founding in 2003, WordPress has grown significantly because of not only the team themselves, but the community they have created.
+WordPress as a product has very few features on its own.
+However, since its founding in 2003, WordPress has grown significantly because of not only the team itself but also the community they have created.

 One thing WordPress is, which modern no-code tools are not, is open-source.

-Because of this, people are able to build their own tools and features on top of WordPress, which come in the form of plugins.
+Because of this, people can build their tools and features on top of WordPress, which comes in the form of plugins.

 Do you need eCommerce?
 There’s a plugin for that.